jgarte/kiss-tolyprog/README.md

-# kiss-tolyprog
-My own repositroy for KISS Linux
+# My own repositroy for KISS Linux
+Warning!
+This repository is unofficial!

+Structure:
+alternative - packages from other repos but with alternative source files packs       - packages maintained by me my          - packages with my own software